liao961120/stom/inst/cases/coffee_confounding/README.md

 There is accumulating evidence showing that the amount of [coffee intake is associated with health outcomes](https://en.wikipedia.org/wiki/Health_effects_of_coffee).
-In particular, it was found that having more coffee is associated with lower all-cause mortality, in a reasonable range of dosage.
+In particular, it was found that coffee drinking, in a reasonable range of dosage, is associated with lower all-cause mortality.

 > Does this mean that **drinking coffee leads to better health**?